swiftlang/swift-evolution/proposals/0000-string-from-code-units.md

 The use of `String.Type._fromWellFormedCodeUnitSequence(_:input:)` was replaced with the new public API.

-The consistent use of `CString` for this new family of methods may cause some concern, depending on how pedantic ones' definition of a "C string" is.
-Ultimately, "CString" was chosen for consistency over "codeUnits" (like `_StringCore` or "bytes" (like `NSString`) to bridge the gap between C compatibility and intentionally low-level code without going full-bore and naming things "unsafe".
-Plus, `decodeCodeUnits` sounds annoying.

 ## Impact on existing code

 `String.Type.fromCString(_:)` and `String.Type.fromCStringRepairingIllFormedUTF8(_:)` are replaced with `String.init(validatingCString:)` and `String.init(cString:)`, respectively.
 Do note that this is a reversal of the default expectations, as discussed above.

-The old methods forward to the new signatures with deprecation attributes, presumably to be removed in Swift 3.0.
+The old methods refer to the new signatures using deprecation attributes, presumably for removal in Swift 3.0.

 ## Alternatives considered